-We are interested particularly in giving a voice to voices not readily heard in New Zealand fiction.
-We want to produce high-quality fiction, published with high production values, in both print and digital form.
-At present our focus is on fiction, but we expect to also consider non-fiction work.
+We were interested particularly in giving a voice to voices not readily heard in New Zealand fiction.
+We wanted to produce high-quality fiction, published with high production values, in both print and digital form.
+Our focus was on fiction, but we expected to also consider non-fiction work.

 In an era of uncertainty in mainstream publishing, and retrenchment of some publishing companies, we believed that:

 There were excellent manuscripts in existence that might not find a publisher, and we could create some opportunities for those authors.

 We could develop a new small-scale publishing model that could work cooperatively with writers and did not require large upfront expenditure.

 We began by asking what writers needed from a publisher.
 We believe they need:

 An agreed standard of excellence in both the manuscript and the production values of the book.